Building a Model for Returns

 Volatility drag in Gaussian stochastic return models

-Who needs σ\sigma anyways?
+Who needs σ\sigma anyway?

 Bachelier essentially started with an arithmetic binomial model and considered the transition probability between timesteps to obtain a stochastic diffusion process: